-\textbf{What are these restrictions on the algorithm?} A non-adaptive algorithm is one in which the set of queries the algorithm makes is chosen (possibly randomly) ahead of time and does not depend on the input to the algorithm.
-A rectangular algorithm is one whose query set is `structured' in some sense.
-It is one way of trying to impose the idea that a non-adaptive algorithm must treat all vertices as equally as possible since a priori they are all equally likely to be in the planted clique.
-Restricting our lower bounds to \textit{non-adaptive rectangular} algorithms is not too unreasonable.
-This is because our upper bound algorithms are only weakly adaptive or non-rectangular.
-In fact, the \textsc{Clique-Completion} subroutine is the only \textit{adaptive} or \textit{non-rectangular} part of Algorithms~\ref{alg:subsampledcounting} ~\ref{alg:subsample+khdac}, or ~\ref{alg:subsample+filter}.
+\begin{remark} While we would like to handle more generic algorithms, restricting our lower bounds to \textit{non-adaptive rectangular} algorithms is not entirely unreasonable.
+This is because our detection algorithms are non-adaptive and rectangular\footnote{The \textsc{Clique-Completion} subroutine is the only \textit{adaptive} or \textit{non-rectangular} part of Algorithms~\ref{alg:subsampledcounting} ~\ref{alg:subsample+khdac}, or ~\ref{alg:subsample+filter}.
 Moreover, \textsc{Clique-Completion} is only required for the planted clique recovery problem.
-If we only wanted to solve the detection problem, a simple tweak to Algorithm~\ref{alg:subsampledcounting} so that it does not use \textsc{Clique-Completion}, but only decides whether or not a planted clique exists based on the largest degree it observes can give a \textit{non-adaptive rectangular} detection algorithm that runs in time $\widetilde{O}(n^{\frac{3}{2}})$.
+A simple tweak to Algorithm~\ref{alg:subsampledcounting} so that it does not use \textsc{Clique-Completion}, but only decides whether or not a planted clique exists based on the largest degree it observes can give a \textit{non-adaptive rectangular} detection algorithm that runs in time $\widetilde{O}(n^{\frac{3}{2}})$.
 Similarly, removing the \textsc{Clique-Completion} subroutine from Algorithm~\ref{alg:subsample+khdac} while using the modified version of Algorithm~\ref{alg:subsampledcounting} inside it gives a \textit{non-adaptive rectangular} detection algorithm that runs in time $\widetilde{O}(\frac{n^3}{k^3})$ and reliably detects cliques of size $k = \Omega\left(\sqrt{n \log n} \right) $.
-We leave the details to the reader.
-Since we are showing lower bounds for the detection version of the problem, our upper bound algorithms do indeed belong to the class of algorithms against which we are showing lower bounds.
+Similar reasoning also works for Algorithm~\ref{alg:subsample+filter} where we can use a linear time detection algorithm such as edge-counting instead of the \cite{feige2010finding} algorithm.}.
+Since we are showing lower bounds for the detection version of the problem, our upper bound algorithms do indeed belong to the class of algorithms against which we are showing lower bounds. \end{remark}